JoeyHammoth/Timex/README.md

 <img src="https://github.com/JoeyHammoth/Timex/blob/main/clock.jpeg" alt="logo" width="250">

 A simple custom clock application built with SwiftUI that let's you set whatever time you want and start/stop the clock at your leisure.
+Documentation can be found [here](https://joeyhammoth.github.io/Timex/).

 ## 📌 Features